evkx/evkx.github.io/content/models/nio/el7/EL7/_index.md

 Nio EL7 has an all-wheel drive system supported by two motors.
 One on each axle.

-The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
+The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 143 mm and max 198 mm.

 ### Steering